dresden-ocl/dresdenocl/ocl20forEclipse/eclipse/tudresden.ocl20.pivot.examples.royalandloyal.constraints/README.txt

 This is an AspectJ project!
 ===========================
-Please not that this project uses AspectJ to be executed successfully.
+Please note that this project uses AspectJ to be executed successfully.
-To run AspectJ with Eclipse, the AspectJ Development Tools (AJDT) must be installed.
+To run AspectJ with Eclipse, the AspectJ Development Tools (AJDT) must be installed and the project must be converted into an AJDT project (e.g. via context menu in the package explorer)

 The AJDT can be found at http://www.eclipse.org/aspectj/